Recipient filtering on Edge Transport servers

 250 2.1.5 Recipient OKSMTP response to the sending server, and the next anti-spam agent in the chain processes the message.

 One of the most effective ways to reduce spam is to validate recipients before accepting inbound messages from the Internet.
 You enable the blocking of messages sent to recipients who don't exist in the Exchange organization, and the blocking of specific recipients using the Set-RecipientFilterConfig cmdlet in the Exchange Management Shell.
-For more information, see Manage Recipient Filtering.
+For more information, see Manage recipient filtering on Edge Transport servers.

 If you have an Edge Transport server installed in your perimeter network, it's a good idea to configure the AD LDS instance that runs on the Edge Transport server to synchronize with Active Directory.
 By default, AD LDS is installed and configured on the Edge Transport server.
 However, you must configure AD LDS to communicate with an Active Directory domain-joined global catalog server by subscribing the Edge Transport server to your organization.
-For more information, see Use an Edge Transport Server in Exchange 2013.
+For more information, see Use an Exchange 2010 or 2007 Edge Transport server in Exchange 2013.

 Recipient Lookup functionality enables the sending server to determine whether an email address is valid or invalid.
 As mentioned earlier, when the recipient of an inbound message is a known recipient, the Exchange server sends back a